What an electoral boundary review is, Bristol's review and consultation, how to have your say.

 • names of the wards

-Electoral reviews are conducted by The Local Government Boundary Commission for England (LGBCE) approximately every 10 years.
+Electoral boundary reviews are conducted by The Local Government Boundary Commission for England (LGBCE) approximately every 10 years.

 The aim of the review is to make sure that: